MonstersGoBoom/Godot-SimpleExport/README.md

 ResourceID of -1 indicates there's no 3D model for this Node.

-all matrices are in local space. when rendering you need to reference the parent node worldMatrix and multiply the local and parent world together.
+ALL matrices are in local space.
+When rendering you need to reference the parent node worldMatrix and multiply the local and parent world together.

 will post a simple example.